bnidev/coroutinez/README.md

-# azync
+# coroutinez

-azync is a small experimental runtime for running asynchronous tasks in zig.
+coroutinez is a small runtime for running tasks on coroutines in zig.

-### azync is still in development and is not ready for production yet

 ### Example